aiven/aiven-operator/docs/content/en/docs/installation/cloning-the-repository/_index.md

 $ make install-cert-manager
 ```

-3. Verify that the `cert-manager` is installed correctly by checking its namespace for running pods.
+3. Verify that the `cert-manager` is installed correctly by checking its namespace for running Pods.
 ```bash
 $ kubectl get pods --namespace cert-manager